sighupio/container-signature-enforcer/DEVELOP.md

 ### Ports

-The setup requires having ports `30001`, `30003` and `30005` available in your computer.
+The setup requires having ports `30001`, `30003` and `30005` available on your computer.
 These ports will be used by `docker-registry`, `notary server` and `auth-server`.

 ### `/etc/hosts` entries